The Namesake (film)

 The Namesake is a 2006 English-language drama film directed by Mira Nair and written by Sooni Taraporevala based on the novel The Namesake by Jhumpa Lahiri.
-It stars Kal Penn, Tabu, Irrfan Khan and Sahira Nair.
+It stars Kal Penn, Tabu, Irrfan Khan, and Sahira Nair.
 The film was produced by Indian, American and Japanese studios.
 The film was filmed primarily in Kolkata (Calcutta), India, and New York City from 28 March to June 2005, with some scenes also shot in suburbs of New York and other locations like Sydney, Australia, and Agra, India.
 This film was released in the United States on 9 March 2007, following screenings at film festivals in Toronto and New York City.
 The Namesake received positive reviews from American critics.

 Plot

 The Namesake depicts the struggles of Ashoke and Ashima Ganguli, first-generation immigrants from the state of West Bengal to the United States, and their American-born children Gogol and Sonia.
 The film takes place primarily in Kolkata, New York City, and suburbs of New York City.

 The story begins as Ashoke sits on a train in India and encounters a man who encourages him to travel the world.
 Shortly after, the train crashes and Ashoke is one of the few survivors.
 Having had his leg broken and other body parts injured, he recovers at home with his parents.

 Once he has recovered, he travels to the US to study.
 Two years into his PhD, his parents arrange a meeting between him and a girl named Ashima.
 The two like each other and are soon married.

-Ashok and Ashima leave Kolkata and settle in New York City.
-Through a series of miscues, their son's nickname, Gogol (named after Russian author Nikolai Gogol), becomes his official birth name.
-This event will shape many aspects of his life.
+Ashoke and Ashima leave Kolkata and settle in New York City.
+Through a series of miscues, their son's nickname, Gogol (named after Russian author Nikolai Gogol), becomes his official birth name and this event will shape many aspects of his life.
 The story chronicles Gogol's cross-cultural experiences and his exploration of his Bengali heritage, as the story primarily shifts between the United States and Kolkata.

 Gogol becomes a lazy, cannabis-smoking teenager who is indifferent to his cultural background.
 He resents many of the customs and traditions his family upholds and doesn't understand his parents.
 After an eight-month long trip to India before starting college at Yale, Gogol starts opening up to his culture and becomes more accepting of it.

 Shortly after his eighteenth birthday, much to his parents' annoyance, Gogol legally changes his name to "Nikhil" (the name he had supposedly refused to be addressed by when he was in kindergarten).
 In college, Gogol uses his "good name" Nikhil (later shortened to Nick).